 The analysis of the vitamin content revealed the varied presence of the vitamins in both layers of the plants.
 Both supernatant and down-layer aqueous extracts of M. pruriens and J. carnea revealed the presence of Vitamins A, B1, B2, B6, C, and E, in moderate amounts, and as well in varying quantities.
 These vitamins are highly needed in the human system, as they play crucial role in human health.
 From the research findings, vitamin B3 (Niacin) was not detected in the supernatant of Justicia carnea, but quantified the highest in its down-layer.
 Niacin has been found to aid in the reduction of LDL cholesterol level, thereby reducing the risk of cardiovascular diseases [51].
 In contrary, there was also an absence of Vitamin E in the supernatant of Justicia carnea, with the highest present in the down-layer of Mucuna pruriens.
 Vitamin E (α-tocopherol) is an antioxidant useful in blood vessels formation and boosting of immune function.
 [52, 53].
 The supernatant of Mucuna pruriens also revealed total absence of folic acid.
 Specifically, Folic acid (Vitamin B9) is a water soluble vitamin that aids in vitamins and amino acid metabolism [54], and its absence has been linked to the development of megaloblastic anaemia [55, 56].
 Additionally, lycopene was found totally absent in both supernatant and down layer of Mucuna pruriens and Justicia carnea.
 Lycopene is known for its antioxidant activity, which provides cellular protection against oxidative damage, regulating immune function, and inhibits the growth of cancer cell [57 - 61].
-Though absent in all the laers, its antioxidant effect can be complemented for, by the presence of Vitamin E. Since both lycopene and Vitamin E were absent in the supernatant of Justicia carnea, this study reveals that it potentially possesses no antioxidant activity.
+Though absent in all the layers, its antioxidant effect can be complemented for, by the presence of Vitamin E. Since both lycopene and Vitamin E were absent in the supernatant of Justicia carnea, this study reveals that it potentially possesses no antioxidant activity.

 Minerals are micronutrients that are essential and cannot be synthesized in the body but obtained from the diet.
 They are important in the human body for proper building-up, functioning and also in the biochemical processes [62].
 Enzymatic activities and electrolyte balance relies deeply on the presence and level of these minerals.
 As revealed in this study, Justicia carnea (supernatant) had a significantly (p<0.05) higher calcium content (18.12 mg/kg) compared to other group of aqueous layers, which is essential for bone growth and development [63].
 In the body, calcium also plays a crucial role in cellular signalling pathways, in the regulation of protein kinase C and calmodulin [64].
 In the body cells, magnesium, a needed mineral in the regulation of muscular contraction and neuronal excitability [65], and is also involved in the regulation of ATP production and glycolysis [66].
 From the result of this study, Mg was found present in all the layers, with higher levels in the supernatant of Mucuna pruriens (3.2 mg/kg).
 Iron is necessary for the formation of heme proteins, including hemoglobin and myoglobin [67].
 It is also involved in the regulation of oxygen transport and energy production through the electron transport chain.
 From the results, iron content was also noticed to be higher in both supernatant and down-layer of Justicia carnea, but in very low levels in both Mucuna pruriens layers.
 Additionally, Mucuna pruriens and Justicia carnea may also aid in cell-mediated immunity and bone formation due to the presence of zinc.
 Zinc has also been found to be involved in the regulation of protein synthesis and wound healing through the activation of transcription factors and the regulation of collagen synthesis.
 [68]